MynthAI/join-mynth-team/README.md

 We’re thrilled that you’re considering joining our team and contributing to our vision.
-As part of our selection process, we invite you to tackle one of three challenging tasks designed to showcase your technical skills and problem-solving abilities.
+As part of our selection process, we invite you to tackle one of the below challenging tasks designed to showcase your technical skills and problem-solving abilities.
 Your choice among these tasks will allow us to better understand your strengths and how you approach complex development scenarios.